hristijandailovski/hawtdawg-all-ears/FAQ.md

 Showcase your best self-whether that means a fresh-from-the-groomer glamour shot or an action shot from your last game of fetch.

+## Where do i list my favorite treats?

+Open the Hawt Dawg app and click on "Edit Profile."

+Scroll down to the section called "Passions" and tell potentials mates and friends all about the treats and toys that make your tail wag.

+When you're done, click "Save Changes" to show the world.